Chapter 1 - System Organization and Administration

 Subpart E. Protected class.
 For purposes of this policy:

 - Protected class includes race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
-In addition, membership or activity in a local human rights commission is a protected class in employment.
+In addition, familial status and membership or activity in a local human rights commission are protected classes in employment.

 Subpart F. Retaliation.
 Retaliation includes, but is not limited to, intentionally engaging in any form of intimidation, reprisal or harassment against an individual because he or she:

 Retaliation may occur whether or not there is a power or authority differential between the individuals involved.